-Although the school district had established processes and internal controls for CBCs, they were not fully compliant with all the requirements of the CBC State laws and regulations.
-Further, they did not always have adequate processes and internal controls to address areas where the laws and regulations were vague or not fully defined.
+Although the school district had established processes and internal controls for CBCs, it was not fully compliant with all the requirements of the CBC State laws and regulations.
+Further, the district did not always have adequate processes and internal controls to address areas where the laws and regulations were vague or not fully defined.

-• Suitability Determination Key Control Evidence Documentation: From a random sampling of 49 individuals, the district did not have documented evidence of the completion of the determination of suitability for 46 individuals, indicating a key internal control weakness and partial compliance with the Delaware Code and Delaware Administrative Code.
+Suitability Determination Key Control Evidence Documentation: From a random sampling of 54 individuals, 26 did not have any documented evidence of the completion of the determination of suitability, indicating a key internal control weakness and only partial compliance with Delaware Code and Delaware Administrative Code.

-Person Type Number Sampled Suitability Documentation or Other Exceptions Student Teachers 17 None 17 Inadequate Documentation Employees 30 2 Adequate Documentation 28 Inadequate Documentation Volunteers 2 1 Adequate Documentation 1 Inadequate Documentation Total 49 3 46
+Person Type Number Sampled Suitability Documentation or Other Exceptions Student Teachers 2 2 Adequate Documentation None Employees 40 23 Adequate Documentation 17 Inadequate Documentation Volunteers 11 2 Adequate Documentation 9 Inadequate Documentation Contractors 1 1 Adequate Documentation None Total 54 28 26